When it comes to creating an effective e waste management strategy, there’s no one size fits all.

 - How much electronic waste does your company generate?
 What are the associated costs?
 To confidently answer those questions, conduct an electronic waste audit to quantify the e-waste stream and the current cost of management.

 - How is your electronic waste currently being disposed?
 What does the chain of custody look like?
-It’s important to seek full transparency and to understand the end-of-life process, the role of secondary markets, and how risks can be mitigated, whether related to brand reputation or workers’ safety.
+Seek full transparency, understand the end-of-life process and the role of secondary markets, and how you can mititgate risks, whether related to brand reputation or workers’ safety.

 - How can your sourcing strategy contribute to improved circularity?
 If possible, opt for products that are designed to facilitate ease of recycling.